-Athletic Greens is a popular green powder brand that's touted by health and fitness influencers like Joe Rogan and Andrew Huberman.
-It's mixed into water or other drinks for health benefits.
+Athletic Greens is a popular health brand that sells a green powder supplement called AG1 touted by health and fitness influencers like Joe Rogan and Andrew Huberman.
 The brand describes their product as "comprehensive nutrition and gut health support in one scoop."

 But is Athletic Greens actually healthier than cheaper green powders or is it a waste of money?
 Does it contain any questionable additive ingredients?
-How do real users rate the taste and product experience?
+How do real users rate the taste and health effects?
 And is it likely to cause side effects?

-The first section of ingredients is a vitamin and mineral blend, and we consider it illogical to take supplemental vitamins and minerals without evidence of a deficiency.
-A medical review published in the International Journal of Preventative Medicine analyzed data from years of clinical trials on multivitamins and found they had no health benefit, and may slightly increase the risk of certain types of cancer.
+A medical review published in the International Journal of Preventative Medicine analyzed clinical trials on multivitamin use and found they had no health benefit, and may slightly increase the risk of certain types of cancer.

-In early 2022 another wellness shake brand had to recall several lots of products because the added vitamins were causing toxicity in some consumers.
+In 2020 and 2021, another wellness shake brand called Isagenix had to recall its products from the market because the added vitamins were causing toxicity in some consumers.

-Wheat grass powder is shown to contain various minerals, enzymes and phytochemicals that contribute positively to human health.
-The linked study suggests wheat grass is an optimally nourishing food product.
+Wheat grass powder was shown in a medical review published in the Journal of Food Science to contain various minerals, enzymes and phytochemicals that contribute positively to human health.
+The study authors concluded that wheat grass is an optimal ingredient for "nourishing human health."